-This site is being introduced now, for all of the reasons and with all the ramifications noted in the Home Page.
+This site continues now, for all of the reasons previously listed here and with all the ramifications noted in the Home Page.
 First let me identify the problem areas receiving so much attention:

 - Troubles with preparation within the aerospace industry: An Aerospace Industry Association newsletter from March 2008 was entitled “Aerospace Industry Faces Coming Worker Shortage?” and a recent IEEE communication cited it with these observations: ”Increasing complexity of aerospace products coupled with an anticipated reduced supply of qualified engineering resources has fueled a discourse for some time now among industry executives, academia and professional engineering societies … [reflecting] … emerging anxiety concerning the supply of qualified engineering workforce pipeline and in particular within the aerospace commercial and defense sectors.”